rails/rails/README.md

    Run with `--help` or `-h` for options.

-4. Go to http://localhost:3000 and you'll see: "Welcome aboard: You're riding Ruby on Rails!"
+4. Using a browser, go to http://localhost:3000 and you'll see: "Welcome aboard: You're riding Ruby on Rails!"

 5. Follow the guidelines to start developing your application.
 You may find the following resources handy: